jaysoo/react-nx-example/POST.md

 #### `angular.json`

 This file contains the metadata for each project within the workspace.
-Even thought it is called "angular.json", it is framework-agnostic when it comes to the projects it builds.
+Even though it is called "angular.json", it is framework-agnostic when it comes to the projects it builds.
 In our case, we are using the CLI to run a React app.

 #### `nx.json`